technophile22/angular-blog-post-app/readme.md

 # Blog Post App!

-Hi!
-This is a platform to post blogs of your interests.
-Read other people's blogs, edit them or delete them, just like wikipedia.
+This is a platform to post, edit, view and delete blog posts.

 # Tech stack

-This project is built using `Nodejs`, `ejs`, `MongoDB`,`HTML5`, `CSS3`, and `Bootstrap` with `MVC` design pattern. `CKEditor` makes things seamless for writing blogs.
+Front-end is built using `AngularJs`. `CKEditor` is used as a rich text editor.
+Back-end is built using `NodeJs` and `Express`.
+Database used is `mongoDB`.

 # How to start the project?

 - Clone this repository into your local environment and cd into the project folder.
-- Enter command `npm install` to install all npm modules and dependencies.
+- Enter command `npm install` to install all npm modules and dependencies of backend.
 - Enter command `nodemon run devStart` to start the server.

+- cd into `client` folder and run `npm install` to install all dependencies of frontend.
+- Run `ng serve` to host frontend on your local machine.
-- Open your browser and browse on `localhost:3000` to see the magic.
+- Open your browser and browse to `localhost:4200` to see the magic.

+P.S. - Check `server.js` once for a proper connection to mongo database.